Gertrude Vanderbilt Whitney: Public sculptures

 Whitney's Titanic Memorial is considered by critics as the most important achievement in her artistic career.
 The statue was built from a $50,000 prize from a competition that she won in 1914.

-Whitney also created works which are now in other countries, including the A.E.F.
-Memorial in St. Nazaire Harbor in Saint-Nazaire, France (1924).
+Whitney also created works which are now in other countries, including the American Expeditionary Forces Memorial in St. Nazaire Harbor in Saint-Nazaire, France (1924).
 The Government of France purchased a marble replica of the head of the Titanic Memorial, which is now housed in the Musée du Luxembourg.

-Whitney sculpted the Christopher Columbus memorial, called "Monumento a la Fe Descubridora" (Monument to the Discovery Faith), in Huelva, Spain (1928–1933).
+Whitney sculpted the Christopher Columbus memorial, the Monument to Columbus (also known as "Monument to the Discovery Faith"), in Huelva, Spain (1928–1933).
 With a cubist style, it is one of her biggest works.